AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/art_gallery_andy/README.md

  * a text file containing a list of files, and
  * the number of files to run over

-and reads in a JSON configuration file to make N histograms of the reconstructed momentum at the tracker entrance for downstream electron tracks.
-The N histograms can have different time cuts.
+The program reads the configuration file to make multiple histograms.
+Currently supported histograms:

+ * momentum at tracker entrance with time cuts
+ * time at tracker entrance (no cuts)

 ### How to Run
 ```